internetstandards/Internet.nl/documentation/Installation.md

 domain's DANE record(s) and is used for validating the DANE records in the website and mail tests.

+_Note that ldns-dane will use your locally configured DNS resolver to get and validate the TLSA records.
+This means that your locally configured DNS resolver needs to have DNSSEC enabled._

 If your system has ldns >= 1.7.0 **and** openssl >= 1.1.0 you are good to go.

 If not: